c-sharpcommunity/BankingApplication/README.md

 5. Since then you can enjoy and test some main features on the Banking website, such as:

+* REGISTER THE NEW USER IN THE BANK.
 * LOGIN TO THE BANK.
+* EDIT YOUR PROFILE.
 * WITHDRAW THE MONEY.
 * DEPOSIT THE MONEY.
 * TRANSFER YOUR MONEY TO ANOTHER ACCOUNT.
 * VIEW HISTORY TRANSACTION.
-* REGISTER THE NEW USER IN THE BANK.

 ## How to contribute